Seacliff railway station

 Seacliff railway station is located on the Seaford line.
-Situated in the south-western Adelaide suburb of Seacliff, it is 17 kilometres from Adelaide station.
+Situated in the southwestern Adelaide suburb of Seacliff, it is 17 kilometres from Adelaide station.

 History

 Seacliff was opened in 1915.
 The station originally only had one platform until a second opened in 1976 when the Seaford line was extended to Christie Downs.

 The platforms are divided, being located on opposite sides of Wheatland Street to minimise the amount of time the level crossing boom gates have to be down.

 Services by platform

 Buses

 Buses: 265 via Seacliff Station to Marion.